J1: Carbon footprint and consumer buying choices

 Assessment of change

-Change since 2018 has also been assessed, showing little or no change.
-However, this is based on only 2 data points so should be considered as indicative and not evidence of a clear trend.
+Change since 2018 has also been assessed, showing an improvement.
+However, this is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.